I have been thinking to write an article about the overview of office 365 archive mailbox for a long time and it was going to happen today.

 There are a few options to enable online archive in office 365 and they’re listed below.

 If you’re in a Hybrid environment, you can use on-premise to enable online archive on users mailbox.
 After the sync is completed, you can see the changes in Office 365.

 - To do this, go to Exchange on-premise powershell

 - Wait for changes to replicate in O365

 - Check the status in via Exchange Online PowerShell

-Yes, you can use the EAC in O365 to enable online archive on user mailboxes.
-There is no need to wait for sync like on-premise.
+Yes, you can use the Exchange admin center in Microsoft 365 admin center to enable the online archive on user mailboxes.
+There is no need to wait for a sync like the previous method.

 - Go to “Microsoft 365 Admin Center“

 - Select “Exchange” from Admin Centers